JeffreyBull76/CI_project5/README.md

 - **EXPANDED TAG LIST AND INTEGRATION**: This feature involves expanding the existing tag list and integrating it more comprehensively throughout the application.
 It will enhance product categorization, filtering, and search functionality, making it easier for users to find specific products based on their interests or preferences.
 This feels unwarranted for this particular site, as the product list would never be overly long.
 But it could be implemented further down the line.

+- **FLAG ITEMS THAT ARE NO LONGER AVAILABLE**: Currently if an admin deletes an item it does not cascade and delete orders associated with that product.
+This is desirable as to not invalidate past orders, however a way of noting this to Admins that orders contain no longer available prducts would be desirable, this could be part of a larger admin panel (see message system above)

 <br />

 <hr>